gracious-tech/copy.church/src/initiatives/bibles/index.md

 # Is it legal to share God's Word?
 # _It depends on your translation..._

 While about 81% of the world has a complete Bible, only [41% of the world has a legally shareable one](https://fetch.bible/content/need/).
+Even the [original forms of Scripture](/initiatives/critical-texts/) are copyrighted.
 Here are the details for English Bible translations:

 <BibleRestrictions/>